zwhua888/qian256.github.io/_posts/2017-02-08-hololens-file-transfer.md

 ---
 layout: post
 title: HoloLens File Transfer
+description: Interacting with HoloLens application via file IO.
+A useful trick for communicating with HoloLens.
 ---

 Tranferring file to and from HoloLens seems non-trivial.
 It is written in HoloLens official document about [saving and sending your files](https://developer.microsoft.com/en-us/windows/holographic/saving_and_finding_your_files):